 Fun Without Risk

-- Play without using claws excessively
+- They play without using claws excessively.

 Example: